Farm Workers Strike After They See on TV That Dozens of Coworkers Have Coronavirus

 Workers learned of the cases about two weeks ago when fellow workers started getting sick, but only heard that dozens had tested positive from a report on local television, Elenes said.

-Primex, which has 5,000 acres of pistachio orchards in California and also grows other nuts and dried fruits, said a statement was being prepared.
-The farm is about 150 miles north of Los Angeles.
+Primex, which has 5,000 acres of pistachio orchards in California and also grows other nuts and dried fruits, confirmed that 31 people at the company were infected.

+The farm about 150 miles north of Los Angeles has about 400 workers and is following health guidelines to prevent virus spread, said Mojgan Amin, the company's chief operating officer.
+It is closing its plant from Friday to Monday for a deep cleaning and hired a mobile testing facility to offer free testing to all workers on Monday, Amin said, adding those who test negative can return to work.

+“As an essential business, Primex expects to resume normal operations in the near future,” Amin said in an email.

 Elenes said a group of about 50 workers was participating in the strike and would decide each day whether to continue.
-Other workers at the farm did not go on strike, he said.
+He said the workers were not union members but were being supported by UFW.
+Amin refuted the assertion, saying no employees were striking and just 10 workers were involved in demonstrations.

+Veronica Perez, one of the workers, said the company never held a meeting to tell them what was happening and only began providing free masks a few days ago.
+Previously, she said they sold cloth masks for $8 each.

+The company has since brought on new workers to fill in for those who have gotten ill but hasn't advised them of the outbreak, she said.